 There are two ways to look at the issue of sea salt.
 First, some science for review.

 Ordinary salt is sodium chloride and is made of one molecule sodium and one molecule chloride.
 The crystals of the sodium chloride that form can be of any size.
-Think of a grain of salt from the familiar round blue box of Morton salt in your cupboard vs. a large salt lick placed out in the field for horses.
+Think of a grain of salt from the familiar round blue box of Morton salt in your cupboard vs. a large salt lick placed out in the field for horses: both are sodium chloride.
 Sea salt is usually a coarser salt than your friendly Morton salt.

-Campbell's can use sea salt and add the same amount of salt and there will be less sodium in their soup.
-But they can also use sea salt and simply use less of it.
+Campbell's can use sea salt and add the same volume of salt and there will be less sodium in their soup.
+But they could also use table salt and simply use less of it.
 Either way, less sodium.

 Does the sea salt add more salt flavor to Campbell's soups?
-Not likely since the salt dissolves.
+Not likely, since the salt dissolves in the soup.
 Does it add less sodium?
-Well they report less sodium so there's less salt.
+Well, they report less sodium so there's less salt.
 Does it add other flavors to the soup that you'll be able to recognize?
-Not likely since Campbell's is going to use the least expensive, generic sea salt and not the more expensive salts that chefs will use to add flavors to their dishes.
+Not likely, since Campbell's is going to use the least expensive, most generic sea salt - not the more expensive salts that chefs will use to add flavors to their dishes.
 Is this a scam by Campbell's?
 Sort of.

 All that said, if you like the soup and it fits with your diet, buy it and eat it.